 Assuming the agency complies with the detainer, the noncitizen is held for up to 48 hours.
 State and local enforcement are required to release the detainee if ICE takes no further action beyond the initial 48 hours.
 However, it is important to note that it is a voluntary act for agencies to comply with the initial immigration detainer.
-Thus, there is also no requirement to hold the person beyond the 48 hours either.
+Thus, there is also no requirement to hold the person beyond the 48 hours.

-Typically, in sanctuary cities, law enforcement do not inquire about a person's immigration status after stopping or detaining the person.
+Typically, in sanctuary cities, law enforcement officials do not inquire about a person's immigration status after stopping or detaining the person.
 Such sanctuary cities also do not cooperate with ICE in conducting interviews with detainees.
 Access is limited to detainees, often requiring ICE to provide a judicial warrant before conducting an interview.

+A survey by the Department of Justice indicated that many sanctuary-city jurisdictions had policies in place to limit cooperation with ICE immigration detainer requests.
 State and local law enforcement believe this policy promotes safer local communities.
 Crimes are reported by victims or witnesses rather than silencing them for fear of arrest, detention, or deportation.

 However, this policy often comes under criticism whenever an undocumented immigrant offender in a sanctuary city commits a crime or poses a threat to public safety.
-By limiting the extent to which state and local law enforcement assist ICE officials, sanctuary cities may shield some undocumented immigrants from immigration enforcement.
+By limiting the extent to which state and local law enforcement assist ICE officials, sanctuary cities can shield some undocumented immigrants from immigration enforcement.
 This is, however, a limited form of protection.

 Sweeps and arrests typically begin early in the morning, before people head to work or begin their day.
-Even though Houston, Austin, and Dallas are considered sanctuary cities, for example, it is not unusual to find ICE posted at bus stations coming from Mexico, or at grocery stores and constructions sites or other establishments that typically cater to or employ Hispanics.
+In sanctuary cities near the U.S. border with Mexico, for example, it is not unusual to find ICE posted at bus stations or at grocery stores and constructions sites or other establishments that typically cater to or employ Hispanic people.